The 6 Hardest Races on Earth – Some Of The Toughest Events Known To Man

 Pick your propulsion and hit the snow in Northern Minnesota for one cold ultramarathon.
-The Arrowhead 135 mile is an incredible trip through wilderness at Arrowhead state park.
-Bikers, skiers, and runners, all compete for two days, and must carry all camping gear on their backs.
+The Arrowhead 135 mile is an incredible trip through the wilderness at Arrowhead state park.
+Bikers, skiers, and runners, all compete for two days and must carry all camping gear on their backs.
 Temperatures in this area of Minnesota can dip below -60 degrees, so it isn’t just the distance that’s incredible; it’s the conditions surrounding it.
 Once again, this race is really one for the pros.

 You’ve got yourself and the harshest of cold terrains, with no support teams or supervision.
 There are lodge check-in stations every 12-20 miles, so your safety can be monitored, but outside of that, it’s you and the open winter trail.
 Depending on your athletic abilities and your method of propulsion, you might be on the course for 15 hours, or three days, so know what you’re getting into with this one.
 And bring warm clothes.
 Lots and lots of warm clothes.